kanidm/kanidm/kanidm_book/src/installing_client_tools.md

 The tools are available as a cargo download if you have a rust tool chain available.
 To install rust you should follow the documentation for [rustup](https://rustup.rs/).
 These will be installed into your home directory.
-To update these, re-run the install command.
+To update these, re-run the install command with the new version.

-    cargo install kanidm_tools
+    cargo install --version 1.1.0-alpha.10 kanidm_tools

 ## Tools Container